 Bamboo flooring offers a highly durable, eco-friendly and sustainable flooring option.
-Our bamboo floors come in a range of styles, colors and finishes that are manufactured with ultra low volatile organic compounds (VOCs) including formaldehyde.
+Our floors come in a range of styles, colors and finishes that are manufactured with ultra low volatile organic compounds (VOCs) including formaldehyde.

-Bamboo Flooring Brands We Carry
+Bamboo Brands We Carry

 Cali Bamboo | Gala Manufacturing | Premium Green

 Because bamboo flooring is and extremely hard material, it can be used in numerous installation applications where other wood flooring is less ideal.
-Here are just a few applications where bamboo floors are a great option.
+Here are just a few applications where they are a great option.
 In some cases it can be a quality alternative to either laminate flooring or even luxury vinyl tile.

 - Pet friendly – The hardness of bamboo can be just as strong, hard, and durable as the hardest of traditional red oak flooring, and some can even be much harder.

 - It’s Exotic – Due to the construction methods used, it can have a truly unique and exotic hardwood appearance.

 - Traditional – Certain types of bamboo flooring can have the near identical appearance of other hardwood floors.
 From pine to oak and maple to birch, it can take on many color or grain patterns as traditional wood flooring options.